fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

-The exercises in the seventh part of the course differ a bit from the ones before.
+The exercises in this seventh part of the course differ a bit from the ones before.
 In this chapter there is, as usual, [three exercises related to the theory in this chapter](/en/part7/react_router#exercises).

-In addition to the exercises in this chapter there is a series of exercises, that revise what we've learned and apply some of the theory in this part, in which we expand the Bloglist-application we worked on in parts 4 and 5.
+In addition to the exercises in this chapter, there is a series of exercises which revise what we've learned, and where the theory in this part is applied.
+In this part, we expand the Bloglist application which we worked on during parts 4 and 5.

-### The navigation structure of the application
+### Application navigation structure

-Following part 6 we return to React without Redux.
+Following part 6, we return to React without Redux.

 It is very common for web-applications to have a navigation bar, which enables switching the view of the application.

 ![](../../images/7/1b.png)

-and separate pages for showing the information of notes and users:
+and separate pages for showing information on notes and users:

 ![](../../images/7/2ae.png)

-In an [old school web app](/en/part0/fundamentals_of_web_apps#traditional-web-applications) changing the page shown by the application would be accomplished by the browser making a HTTP GET request to the server and rendering the HTML representing the view that was returned.
+In an [old school web app](/en/part0/fundamentals_of_web_apps#traditional-web-applications), changing the page shown by the application would be accomplished by the browser making a HTTP GET request to the server and rendering the HTML representing the view that was returned.

-In single page apps we are, in reality, always on the same page, and the Javascript code run by the browser creates an illusion of different "pages".
-If HTTP requests are made when switching view it is only for fetching JSON formatted data, which the new view might require for it to be shown.
+In single page apps, we are, in reality, always on the same page.
+The Javascript code run by the browser creates an illusion of different "pages".
+If HTTP requests are made when switching view, they are only for fetching JSON formatted data, which the new view might require for it to be shown.